Tunable Capacitor For Superconducting Qubits Using an InAs/InGaAs Heterostructure: Methods and Modeling

 where $\mathbf{D}$ is the electric displacement field, $\varepsilon_0$ is the permittivity of free space, $\mathbf{E}$ is the electric field, and $\pmb{\varepsilon}:\mathbf{E}$ is a tensor contraction (matrix vector product) between $\pmb{\varepsilon}$ and $\mathbf{E}$.
-Modeling these regions as pure dielectrics reduces the size of the system of equations relative to a drift-diffusion calculation applied to the materials that behave as perfect insulators, e.g. large dielectric layers (InP and InAlAs) and oxide layers.
+Modeling these regions as pure dielectrics reduces the size of the system of equations relative to a drift-diffusion calculation applied to the materials that behave as perfect insulators, air and oxide layers.
+We excluded the superlattice graded buffer between the InAlAs and InP, as we expect the electric fields and carrier concentrations to be negligible in those regions and the additional computational cost (number of degrees of freedom solved for in the COMSOL model) would not improve the accuracy of our estimates of the capacitances and conductances of the coupler that will be largely determined by the charge dynamics in and near the active region (InGaAs/InAs/InGaAs).